ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/map-indexes.java.markdown

 ## Indexing Partial Field Data

 Imagine that you would like to return all employees that were born in a specific year.
 You can do it by indexing `Birthday` from `Employee` in the following way:

+Index definition:
 {CODE:java indexes_1_2@Indexes/Map.java /}

+Query the index:
 {CODE-TABS}
 {CODE-TAB:java:Query indexes_5_1@Indexes/Map.java /}
 {CODE-TAB-BLOCK:sql:RQL}